harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/which-build-infrastructure-is-right-for-me.md

 :::

-Your build infrastructure can use VMs from a PaaS provider, including AWS, Microsoft Azure, GCP, and Anka (for macOS build farms).
+Your build infrastructure can use VMs from a Cloud provider, including AWS, Microsoft Azure, GCP, and Anka (for macOS build farms).

 To learn more about VM build infrastructures, go to [Set up VM build infrastructures](/docs/category/set-up-vm-build-infrastructures).